-So, let me help you from here (If you’re smart, you won’t be Googling these things by yourself) as I take you right down to the bottom of all this, Step-by-Step!
+So, let me help you from here as I take you right down to the bottom of all this, Step-by-Step!

 How Does A Solar Panel Work?

-Solar panels are energy converting tools that could only work when they absorb sunlight.
+Solar panels are energy-converting tools that can only work when they absorb sunlight.

 These silicon-made photovoltaic cells generate direct current (DC), which is later converted into alternating current (AC).

 I believe you’d already know how DC-to-AC conversion takes place.
-If you answered, ‘Inverter technology’ you’re a genius.
+If you answered, ‘Inverter technology,’ you’re right.

-The alternating current energy is functional, thus flows in your home’s electric panel, which distributes it as per requirement, and supplies power.
+The alternating current energy is functional and thus flowing in your home’s electric panel, which distributes it as per requirement, and supplies power.

-The electrical grid stores the excessive supply generated by the solar panels to use it later.
+The electrical grid ‘stores’ the excessive supply generated by the solar panels to use later.

 The above explanation has a few things that require further explanation.
-Then there are some important factors without which solar panels cannot work.
+Then there are some crucial factors without which solar panels cannot work.

 Let’s discuss them one after another.